Applying to U.S Residency As An International Medical Graduate

-How do you start the process of applying to residency in the United States as an International Medical Graduate (IMG)?
+How do you start the process of applying to u.S residency as an International Medical Graduate (IMG)

 Applying to a residency in the United States as an International Medical Graduate is a popular route to take for many reasons – excellent training in a specialty specific-field, opportunities for enhanced compensation upon completion, and a path to eventually practicing in the United States.
 Despite this being a popular route for international graduates, there are certainly more hoops to jump through and the process can often seem daunting.
 For this reason, we have created a step-by-step guide to help with the process: